 One of the main attractions of futures trading in the UK is that you have the option of going long or short on your chosen market.
 Additionally, you can also apply leverage of up to 1:30 when trading futures online.

-But, futures trading is a lot more complex than simply buying or selling an asset, which is why we would have created this in-depth guide on futures trading in the UK.
+But, futures trading is a lot more complex than simply buying or selling an asset, which is why we would have created this guide on futures trading in the UK.
 Here, we explain the ins and outs of how futures work, what risks and profit-making opportunities you need to understand, and how you can get started with a trading account today.

 What is Futures Trading?